Resolving real-time validation errors

 If you report data that triggers a warning error, it means that the data has been stored in TCSI.
 However, providers are expected to check the data to make sure it is correct.

-For example, reporting a student date of birth that indicates that the student is more than 100 years old will return a warning error 10206STUB12.
+For example, reporting a student date of birth that indicates that the student is more than 100 years old will return a warning error 10206STUBIZ.

-A full list of errors and whether they are fatal or warnings is available in the Validation spreadsheet.
+A full list of errors and whether they are fatal or warnings is available in the Validation spreadsheet, as well as each RTV that is published to production being searchable on the website through the main search bar or the validation page.

 How do I resolve RTV errors?